PagerDuty/developer-docs/docs/webhooks/06-v2-Overview.md

 # v2 Overview
----
-title: "Webhooks v2 Overview"
-excerpt: "Get an HTTP POST from PagerDuty when actions take place inside your PagerDuty account"
----

-import Tabs from 'react-bootstrap/Tabs' import Tab from 'react-bootstrap/Tab' import TabContainer from 'react-bootstrap/TabContainer'

 Webhooks let you receive HTTP callbacks when interesting events happen within your PagerDuty account.
 Details surrounding the interesting event will be sent via HTTP POST to a URL that you specify.